Records and Championships

 Course Records

-Mike White held the course record while the course was a 9-hole track; shooting back-to-back 30s, playing the blue tees on the front nine and the white tees for the back nine.
+Mike White held the course record while the course was only 9-holes; shooting back-to-back 30s, playing the blue tees on the front nine and the white tees for the back nine.
 This resulted in an 18-hole score of 60, or 12-under par.

-Five years later in 2003, the current course record from the blue tees was shot by Aaron Kemlock who fired a 63 that included a bogey on the difficult par 3, fourth hole.
+Five years later in 2003, the current course record from the blue tees was shot by Aaron Kemlock with a 63 that included a bogey on the difficult par 3, fourth hole.
 That was the only bogey in a round that included 9 birdies.

-With the addition of a new set of championship tees known as the Stripe Show tees, the summer of 2024 saw a lot of players take a crack at getting their name on the wall.
-Indy Eades shot rounds of 68 and 67 to claim his spot on the wall early in the summer but Aaron Kemlock would match the 67 and then best that score by one to hold the current record with a -5, 66.
+With the addition of a new set of championship tees known as the Stripe Show tees, the summer of 2024 and 2025 saw a number of players take a crack at getting their name on the wall.
+Indy Eades shot rounds of 68 and 67 to claim his spot on the wall early in the 2024 summer.
+The Director of Golf and co-owner, Andy Kees, rode a hot putter on his way to shooting a 65 the day before the 2025 Club Championship.
+A few weeks later Aaron Kemlock would nip that record by one, shooting a 64 which included a dramatic hole out for eagle from the 18th fairway.

 Aaron shares the course record from the white tees, shooting a bogey-free round of 60 that included nine birdies and one eagle.
 A round that started on hole 11, he had an opportunity for the elusive “59”, but his birdie putt on hole 10 slide by the edge of the cup.
 That record stood by itself until 2024 when Mark Strickland equaled the record score of 60.
 Mark had birdie opportunities coming down the stretch on 17 and 18 but they would narrowly miss, leaving him ever so close to breaking 60 and recording that elusive “59.”